SashaNasonova/geeQuicklooks/README.md

 import ee
 ee.Authenticate()
 ```
-Follow instructions to authenticate gee.
+Follow instructions to authenticate gee, you will be lead to a webpage.
 Once the account has been authenticated you should be ready to go.
-To get out of the python commands press Ctrl + Z or exit().
+The message should read "You are now authenticated with gCloud CLI".
+To get out of the python commands in Anaconda press Ctrl + Z or exit().

 A note on gdal
 ---------------------